BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 ## Today's Cults

-Today, the the cult-like ethos is clearly evident in *Silicon Valley*.
+Today, the cult-like ethos is clearly evident in *Silicon Valley*.
 Many representatives of the IT industry argue against regulation, promising a new and improved society.
 Alternatively, they might push for a particular kind of regulation to secure their monopolies.
 Regrettably, this belief in doing good has nurtured an anti-democratic mindset marked by overconfidence.